Over three million Americans voluntarily leave their jobs each month.

 Companies that hold onto employees save significant effort on hiring, tend to create a stronger company culture and prompt greater team loyalty.
-Here are five reliable strategies that will help you retain employees for the long run.
+Here are five reliable strategies that will help you stop employee turnover, and keep them for the long run.

 1. Train managers intensively.

 A productive worker doesn’t necessarily make an excellent manager.
 Effectively managing others is about way more than domain expertise.
 Strong managers both support and encourage each employee to perform at their peak.
 This requires empathy, killer communication skills, and an ability to juggle many different challenges simultaneously.